 In organizations where administrative control of Sentinel servers is decentralized, it might violate the security policy to share administrator passwords.
 However, Sentinel allows you to share a limited-purpose opt-in password to add data source servers, which is more secure than requiring full administrator credentials.
-If you are not the administrator of the data source server, you can set an opt-in password in the authorized requestor server, then provide the opt-in password to the data source server.
+If you are not the administrator of the data source server, you can set an opt-in password in the authorized requestor server, then provide the opt-in password to the data source server administrators to allow them to opt in to the authorized requestor server.